Penetration-free Solid-Fluid Interaction on Shells and Rods: Numerical Algorithm

 Note that the optimization steps search for the final configuration that satisfies collision-free while maintaining the fluid volume.
 We do not explicitly model the momentum exchange through the coupling, which is implicitly resolved by the optimizer using the relative magnitude of the fluid mass, solid mass and solid material property in the combined Hessian matrix, as well as the constraints on incompressibility and collision-free.

 Following \cite{li2020incremental}, we use a Newton-type solver to find the new configuration.
 The Hessian parts of the fluid (Equation \ref{eq:newton_incomp}) and the solid are pre-allocated and assembled separately, which are then merged together.
 The barrier Hessian does not need to be explicitly built, which is instead analyzed locally for each primitive pair and added to the corresponding entries of the complete Hessian.
-For termination we check the $\ell^{\infty}$-norm of the Newton's direction scaled by the time step size.
+For termination we check whether the $\ell^{2}$-norm of the Newton's direction scaled by the time step size is less than a threshold (e.g. 4e-2).

 The Newton method is initialized using the configuration from the previous step, where there is no interpenetration.
 The independently predicted solid and fluid positions are allowed to penetrate.
 The optimizer then searches for an intermediate state that satisfies all constraints based on the relative mass and material properties.